stevejpurves/appliedgeophysics.org/about.md

 ---
 title: About
-# subtitle: Our mission and team
+subtitle: Our research and team
 ---

 ![photo of the GIF group in 2025](images/people/group-photo-2025.jpeg)